-- Do nothing

-- Worst possible approach!

-- No indication that anything has gone wrong

-- "Silent propagation" of errors

-- Terminate the program

-- I.e. delegate error handling to the operating system

-- Also rather drastic, but at least it provides some kind of notification (OS-dependent)

-- No opportunity to correct problems
+- Do nothing (worst possible approach!) - No indication that anything has gone wrong - Could lead to "silent propagation" of errors - Terminate the program (e.g., abort or segfault) - I.e. delegate error handling to the operating system - Also rather drastic, but at least it provides some kind of notification (OS-dependent) - No opportunity to correct problems

-- Most infamous: the segfault